 - India and South Asia:

-- Regional Co-operation: SAARC-past performance and future prospects.
+- Regional Co-operation: SAARC-past performance and prospects.

 - South Asia as a Free Trade Area.